czoido/tensorflow-cpp-conan-example/README.md

-# Image pose detection using Conan and tensorflow-lite
+# Image depth from monocular image using Conan and tensorflow-lite

 Tested with Conan 2.0